Updated COVID-19 Guidance for Alphas: April 16, 2021

 COVID-19 will not be eliminated from our country and the world unless the vast majority of the population becomes vaccinated.
 To date, we have heard of patients with Alpha-1 getting vaccinated successfully with no unusual side effects.

 At the current time, there has been a pause to the use of Johnson & Johnson’s Janssen COVID-19 vaccine.
-Click here for link to the CDC’s guidance on this vaccine.
 On April 13, 2021, CDC and FDA recommended a pause in the use of Johnson & Johnson’s Janssen COVID-19 Vaccine.
 Of the nearly 7 million doses administered so far in the United States, a small number of reports of a rare and severe type of blood clot have been reported in people after receiving the J&J/Janssen COVID-19 Vaccine.
 All reports occurred among women between the ages of 18 and 48, and symptoms occurred six to 13 days after vaccination.

 As of April 13, 2021, of the more than 180 million doses administered so far of the Pfizer-BioNTech or Moderna vaccines, no reports matching those associated with the Johnson & Johnson’s Janssen vaccine have been received.